appajit/bookxpert-ios-test/README.md

 - Used dependency injection across the App to facilitate the unit testing of the classes.

-- Implemented unit tests using XCTEst framework and Mock Objects.
+- Implemented unit tests using XCTest framework and Mock Objects.

 - Used NSURLSession for network operations.